 Learn More About Medical Legal Partnership for Children In Hawaii (MLPC)

-In addition to direct legal services, MLPC Hawai‘i hosts numerous professional trainings and educational workshops each year for health professionals (including doctors, nurses, dentists, behavior health social workers, psychologists, maternal and child health outreach workers, etc.), law students and medical students, and community partners.
-These educational and outreach efforts are all organized and selected carefully both to train our community partners and to build relationships as key elements of our collaborative, interdisciplinary vision.
+In addition to direct legal services, MLPC hosts numerous professional trainings and educational workshops each year for health professionals (including doctors, nurses, dentists, behavior health social workers, psychologists, maternal and child health outreach workers, etc.), law students and medical students, and community partners.
+These educational and outreach efforts are carefully organized and selected to train our community partners and build relationships, key elements of our collaborative, interdisciplinary vision.
+Enacting this vision, MLPC collaborated with the schools and departments of the University of Hawai‘i (UH) to develop a robust curriculum to train UH law and other graduate students in the model of direct service and public health policy issues.

-Lastly, MLPC Hawai‘i engages in systemic advocacy alongside the communities we serve, focusing on advocacy and policy solutions that emerge from the “ground” up.
-This means listening to the needs of the families we serve, our community partners, fellow professionals, as well as policymakers themselves.
-For example, MLPC has worked closely with the Micronesian community in Hawai‘i to advocate for their access to health care and to address discrimination, language access, civil rights, and other new immigrant challenges.
+Lastly, MLPC engages in systemic advocacy alongside the communities we serve, focusing on advocacy and policy solutions that emerge from the “ground” up.
+This entails listening to the needs of the families we serve, our community partners, fellow professionals, and policymakers themselves.
+For example, MLPC has worked closely with the Micronesian community in Hawai‘i to advocate for the community’s access to healthcare and to address discrimination, language access, civil rights, and other new-immigrant challenges.

 Why It Works